-GREAT IN-PERSON AND VIRTUAL AFTER-SCHOOL ENTREPRENEURSHIP PROGRAMS FOR GIRLS
+GREAT IN-PERSON AND VIRTUAL AFTER-SCHOOL ENTREPRENEURSHIP PROGRAMS

 A fun way to develop a business and build life skills

 If your girl is looking for a fun, new extracurricular activity in the new year, how about an after-school entrepreneurship club?
 We know that entrepreneurship teaches life skills and enrichment programs outside the classroom benefit students from all socioeconomic backgrounds.
 Plus, an after-school club is a fun way for your girl to boost her academic and social skills and she’ll get to meet like-minded young entrepreneurs, too!
 Best of all, there are more choices than ever for your girl to find the best after-school entrepreneurship program for her.
 Here are some of them to consider.

 BizzyGirls – All virtual and in-person classes have an SEL-based (social-emotional learning) curriculum centered around self-confidence, resilience, and collaborative skills.
 9 to 12-year-old girls create unique products, craft marketing plans, pitch their products through role-playing exercises, and sell in pop-up stores or e-commerce shops.
 Face-to-face sessions take place in either Beverly Hills, CA or Rye, NY.
 Attendees are asked to come to class with essential supplies for their startup products, which cost around $25.
 Check the website for program fees.